 - Lacerations, cuts, burns, and other types of tissue damage.

 Regardless of the actual injury, you have suffered, if you can prove your employer was the cause, then you could claim compensation for a back injury at work.
 Speak to our team to learn how we can help you with this.

 Common Symptoms Of A Back Injury

-In this section, we are going to address the question, if I fell at work and hurt my back what would be indicative symptoms of such an injury?
+In this section, before we show you how to prove a back injury at work, we are going to address the question, if I fell at work and hurt my back what would be indicative symptoms of such an injury?
 Back injuries, even minor ones, can cause disability until they have healed completely.
 If you are involved in an accident at work, certain symptoms would indicate that you may have hurt your back, such as:

 - The back is sore to touch.